zhanzhan90/zhanzhan90.github.io/_posts/2077-01-01-Collection.md

     text-align:center
 }
 </style>
-<p>Every hardware has its own unique narrative, and I find great satisfaction in collecting and preserving these stories.
+<p>Every hardware has its own unique narrative, as I find great satisfaction in collecting and preserving these stories.
 It is a testament to the evolution of technology and the countless innovations that shape our digital landscape.</p>

 <div class="subtitle"><b>- CPUs -</b></div>
 <table>